 On June 6, 2014 and July 17, 2014, we consummated two closings of a bridge financing of convertible notes in the aggregate principal amount of approximately \$995,000 and warrants to purchase our common stock in a private placement to raise capital to fund our operating expenses and capital expenditure requirements.
 Due in part to the indication of interest of certain of our existing investors in purchasing shares in this offering, the Company has not closed a second tranche of the bridge financing that was initially expected to close prior to the end of September 2014.
 The Company does not plan to consummate the second tranche before and if this offering closes.
-The convertible promissory notes issued in the bridge financing will convert into shares of our common stock upon the closing of this offering at a conversion price equal to 70% of the public offering price.
-In connection with this bridge financing, we amended and restated our outstanding convertible promissory notes issued in 2012 and 2013, which are further described in the "Description of Capital Stock - Convertible Promissory Notes" section, such that they will convert into shares of our common stock upon the closing of this offering.
+The convertible promissory notes issued in the bridge financing will convert into shares of our common stock upon the closing of this offering at a 2013, which are further described in the "Description of Capital Stock - Convertible Promissory Notes" section, such that they will convert into shares of our common stock upon the closing of this offering.